Editor's Note: We recently updated this post with new insights.

 - What was the biggest adjustment you had to make when you were hired?

-- Do you feel respected and safe in the workplace?
+- Do you feel respected and safe in our workplace?

 - How would you describe your leadership team?

 - Would you recommend someone to work here?